dail8859/NotepadNext/doc/Building.md

 # Building Notepad Next

 To build Notepad Next you will need a compatible C++ compiler, the Qt libraries, and the Notepad Next source code.

-This will walk through how to build Notepad Next using Microsoft's Visual Studio 2019 compiler.
+This document specifically describes how to build Notepad Next using Microsoft's Visual Studio 2019 compiler.
+Other compilers and operating systems have not been tested, but should be possible with minor changes to the project files and source code.

 ## Installing Visual Studio 2019